JacekPad/FinalRepo/README.md

 - BootStrap

 ##### Technology usage:
-- Spring security to mange user's log-in details.
+- Spring security to mange user's log-in details and log-in logic.
 - MYSQL database to store user's and site's data.
 - REST API to communicate with the database and 3rd party API song search.
 - Hibernate to communicate with the database and create easy access to it's contents.